 EVERYTHING is frozen in time at the point of each person’s turn.
 Nothing goes in motion until the game ends.
 There is also no limit to how long some one can make a move unless otherwise determined before a game.
 What this also means is that you never edit anything to reflect time change.
 An example would be an attacker drawing an asteroid as an attack and then the defender draws a nuke to destroy it and then edits the asteroid to be blown up.
 You can’t do this.

-Justification is the art of describing what you are doing if a label is unclear.
-The attacker or defender can request more information if it's needed of their opponent's move.
+You can ask for more info if something unclear.
 An example of this is asking what an attack is supposed to do or how it works.

 - The attacker draws a large weight above the character.
 If, by chance, the attacker fails to endanger the character, and this character has been out of danger for one turn, the defender wins.